 - Greenhouse gas emissions are reduced where reductions are the cheapest to achieve.

-- If it is cheaper for companies to obtain emission allowances on the market than to implement emission reduction measures, it is more economical for them to purchase emission allowances than to cut their own emissions.
+- If it is cheaper for enterprises to buy emission allowances on the market than to implement emission reduction measures, it is more economical for them to buy emission allowances than to cut their own emissions.

 - In reverse, emission reduction measures that are cheaper than emission allowances are worth implementing.

-Installations covered by the emissions trading system must have a greenhouse gas emissions permit granted by the competent authority.
-The permit involves certain emissions monitoring and reporting duties and an obligation to surrender each year to the competent authority enough allowances to cover the installation’s emissions during the preceding calendar year.
-One emission allowance is equivalent to one tonne of carbon dioxide.
+Installations covered by the emissions trading system must hold a greenhouse gas emissions permit granted by the competent authority.
+The permit includes requirements to monitor and report on emissions and an obligation to surrender each year to the competent authority allowances that are equal to the installation’s emissions during the preceding calendar year.
+Each emission allowance gives the holder the right to emit one tonne of carbon dioxide (CO2).

-Emission allowances are allocated to operators for free or by auction.
-Operators can sell and purchase allowances freely throughout the EU-wide market.
-There are several exchanges in Europe trading emission allowances.
-Allowances are also traded outside the exchanges.
-The price of an allowance is determined by the market, like in the trade in other commodities.
+Emission allowances are allocated to operators for free or by auctioning.
+Operators can buy and sell allowances freely throughout the EU-wide market.
+There are several auction platforms for emission allowances in the EU ETS.
+Allowances are also traded outside the auction platforms.
+The price of an allowance is determined by the market in the same way as in the trade in other commodities.

-The emissions trading scheme covers the carbon dioxide emissions of large industrial installations and installations with a total rated thermal input exceeding 20 MW.
-In Finland, the scheme also covers district heating plants with a generating capacity of 20 MW or below.
+The EU emissions trading system applies to large industrial installations and installations with a total rated thermal input exceeding 20 megawatts and to flights within the European Economic Area (EEA).
+In Finland, the system also applies to district heating plants with a generating capacity of 20 megawatts or below.

 The national emissions trading authority in Finland is the Energy Authority.
-The Ministry of Economic Affairs and Employment is responsible for emissions trading legislation and the national allocation of allowances.
+The Ministry of Economic Affairs and Employment is responsible for emissions trading legislation and the free allocation of allowances in Finland.